 Where I pass by every morning when going to my graphic design class.

-Studying abroad is a dream come true, but sometimes, the thought of not being in an American university might hit you and get you down (for instance, not having a huge campus or large classroom sizes).
+Studying abroad in Rome is a dream come true, but sometimes, the thought of not being in an American university might hit you and get you down (for instance, not having a huge campus or large classroom sizes).
 However, if that's the case, do not let these thoughts consume you and distract you from having a great experience while abroad.
 You're here for discovering and opening your mind to new things, so embrace it!
 This feeling is temporary, and when you're back in the U.S., you might miss the things that made you uncomfortable in Europe at first.

 Students hitting the books at the school library.